haneefshaik42/Stock-Prediction-using-LSTM-and-GRU/README.md

 # 📈 Stock Price Forecasting using LSTM and GRU

 ## 🧠 Objective
 This project aims to predict stock prices for major companies using deep learning models — **LSTM (Long Short-Term Memory)** and **GRU (Gated Recurrent Units)**.
-These models are well-suited for time-series forecasting due to their ability to capture sequential dependencies and trends.
+These models are well-suited for time-series forecasting because they capture sequential dependencies and trends.

 ## 📊 Data Collection
 - **Source:** [Yahoo Finance](https://finance.yahoo.com/) via the `yfinance` Python library